JacobBHartman/holbertonschool-low_level_programming/0x06-pointers_arrays_strings/README.md

 exec_files contains executable files used to test the functions contaned within the mandatory files.

 0x06 contains files pertinent to the file named 101-crackme_password.

+func_files contains previously created functions used concurrently with main files and mandatory files when compiling.